Conservation pioneer and media expert

 The Grzimeks documented their work in the Oscar-winning film “Serengeti Shall Not Die” and the book of the same name.
 However, Michael Grzimek never lived to see its completion and success, because in January 1959 he had a fatal accident in the legendary zebra-striped airplane.

 Bernhard Grzimek retained his links to Tanzania throughout his life.
-He was not only a vocal supporter of the Serengeti National Park, but was also one of the founding fathers of the “Mweka College of African Wildlife Management”.
+He was not only a vocal supporter of the Serengeti National Park, but also supported the first ranger school in Tanzania (“Mweka College of African Wildlife Management”).
 He also promoted conservation in other regions of the country, including Rubondo Island.
 His engagement in Tanzania marked the beginning of the conservation work of the Frankfurt Zoological Society.

 Throughout his life, Bernhard Grzimek used his popularity to promote nature conservation and the protection of natural wildlife habitats.
 Not only in Africa, but in Germany, too.
 In the 1960s, he launched a campaign against the slaughter of baby seals in Canada and successfully protested the wearing of furs of endangered species.
 He fought against keeping chickens in battery cages and secretly stuck protest stickers on the menus of restaurants that were still selling turtle soup or frog legs.